Alekseksandros/Aleksandros.github.io/README.md

 3.Server(Word press)

 # Network Diagram
+In this picture shows the ip addresses and connectivity with each of subnets internet access and server interfaces.
 The following diagram illustrate the sandbox network architecture![Screenshot 2024-12-18 144110](https://github.com/user-attachments/assets/ae71b7f7-8ce8-4214-83f1-7a0df4771e51)

 # Table of IP addresses